giorgiomarcias/MPMCThreadPool/README.md

 In order to simplify the coder's life, there is a `TaskPack` template class for collecting the tasks to submit and managing the synchronization.
 It takes a `TaskPackTraits` template parameter which actually provides the means of synchronization.
-There three types of trait classes provided that one can use:
+There are two types of trait classes provided that one can use:
 - `TaskPackTraitsLockFree` is completely lock-free and waits the end of the computation by running a loop on a counter.
     This is better suited for few, very short tasks.
 - `TaskPackTraitsBlocking` provides a task which waits for the other tasks to complete, one by one, so not wasting CPU cycles.